inafi/handy/README.md

 pip install -r requirements.txt
 ```

-3. On the SageMaker
+3. On the Ec2 instance

-Configure your AWS credentials and install the necessary libraries through requirements.txt
+Configure your AWS credentials and install the necessary libraries through requirements.txt.
 Follow the steps given by the AWS Marketplace guide to configure the model in the AWS CLI environment

 ```
 cd VM
-pip install -r requirements.txt
+pip install -r ../requirements.txt
 ```

 ## Running